Our lively and supportive recorder department provides tuition in all aspects of style, technique and repertoire.

 Take part in our pioneering festival, overseas visits and other events supported by our enterprising department

 The Birmingham Conservatoire Recorder Department is proud to have initiated and hosted the second ‘Birmingham International Recorder and Early Music Festival’ in 2018.
 With professional concerts, masterclasses, solo competition and other events taking place across a weekend in February, the Festival is a new landmark in the UK’s Recorder and Early Music calendar, giving opportunities for solo and ensemble performance for players at all ages and levels.

 The recorder department is committed to encouraging its students to explore opportunities outside the Conservatoire, with the aim of developing professional contacts across the globe and becoming aware of current developments within the field.
-Recorder department members attended the Open Recorder Days festival at the Conservatorium van Amsterdam in 2017 and our third year undergraduates have frequently been involved in the Erasmus exchange scheme, allowing a period of study at a partner institute abroad.
+Recorder department members attended the Open Recorder Days festival at the Conservatorium van Amsterdam in 2017 and our third year undergraduates have frequently been involved in exchanges, allowing a period of study at a partner institute abroad.

 The department has also over a number of years developed links in the wider community, with our students teaching for Birmingham and Coventry Music Services, and conducting the Birmingham branch of the Society of Recorder Players.
 In 2017-18 recorder department players gave concerts at the Birmingham Museum and Art Gallery, local National Trust properties in the Midlands, and for the Worcester Early Music Festival.